arielherself/espresso/README.raw.md

 Other Republicans running in Georgia, such as Brian Kemp, the incumbent governor, sailed to an easy victory in November.
 But Mr Walker, a former football star who has not managed to outrun his personal scandals, may fall flat now that Republicans have no hope of retaking the Senate.
 Polls show Mr Warnock enjoying a slight lead.

-## The EU’s moment of truth with Hungary
+## The EU’s tug-of-war with Hungary

 The EU has struggled for a decade to respond to Viktor Orban’s increasingly autocratic, corrupt and scofflaw government in Hungary.
-It now has the opportunity to do something about it.
+It now has the [leverage](https://www.economist.com/europe/2022/11/24/the-eu-is-withholding-aid-to-press-hungary-to-reform) to do something about it.
 Last week the European Commission recommended that €13.3bn ($14bn) of aid to Hungary go forward only if the country carries out reforms.
-On Tuesday the council of EU countries’ finance ministers, known as Ecofin, are due to discuss a [course of action](https://www.economist.com/europe/2022/11/24/the-eu-is-withholding-aid-to-press-hungary-to-reform).
+Approving the proposal is now up to national governments.
+At a meeting on Tuesday, the EU’s finance ministers had been expected to let €5.8bn in grants from the bloc’s covid-recovery move forward, conditional on Hungary implementing 27 anti-corruption reforms.
+Applying conditions to €7.5bn from the EU budget was considered a closer call.

+Instead, the ministers put off both discussions.
+Meanwhile, Hungary is playing hardball: it vetoed an €18bn aid package for Ukraine to pile pressure on its partners.
+EU governments now have until December 19th to make a call on Hungary’s funds.
+Despite years of tough talk, they may end up letting Hungary get away with embezzling European money.

+## The EU’s tug-of-war with Hungary

+The EU has struggled for a decade to respond to Viktor Orban’s increasingly autocratic, corrupt and scofflaw government in Hungary.
+It now has the [leverage](https://www.economist.com/europe/2022/11/24/the-eu-is-withholding-aid-to-press-hungary-to-reform) to do something about it.
+Last week the European Commission recommended that €13.3bn ($14bn) of aid to Hungary go forward only if the country carries out reforms.
+Approving the proposal is now up to national governments.
+At a meeting on Tuesday, the EU’s finance ministers had been expected to let €5.8bn in grants from the bloc’s covid-recovery move forward, conditional on Hungary implementing 27 anti-corruption reforms.
+Applying conditions to €7.5bn from the EU budget was considered a closer call.

-Ministers are expected to allow €5.8bn in grants from the EU’s covid-recovery fund to go forward, conditional on Hungary implementing 27 anti-corruption reforms.
-But Hungary’s prime minister may have enough allies to prevent Ecofin from freezing the €7.5bn earmarked for his country in the EU’s regular budget.
-He has also been fighting back, by blocking a joint aid package for Ukraine and a proposed minimum tax on multinational companies.
-So despite years of tough talk, the EU may end up letting Hungary get away with embezzling European money.
+Instead, the ministers put off both discussions.
+Meanwhile, Hungary is playing hardball: it vetoed an €18bn aid package for Ukraine to pile pressure on its partners.
+EU governments now have until December 19th to make a call on Hungary’s funds.
+Despite years of tough talk, they may end up letting Hungary get away with embezzling European money.

 ## India’s controversial citizenship law faces a test